Middle European Cooperation in Statistical Physics: History

 "The advisory board of MECO is shocked by the actions of the leadership of Russia against Ukraine – a MECO member.
 This act of violence goes against the values and aspirations of Europe’s scientists who, with the creation of MECO in 1974, sought to overcome the iron curtain that divided Eastern and Western countries.

 The invasion of a free country is a brutal attack on the freedom of all nations, communities, and individuals.
 MECO’s aim is to enable scientific freedom for the academic community as an essential part of peaceful cooperation between countries.
 Academic freedom is only possible by respecting national freedom.
 The advisory board therefore calls on the academic community worldwide to maintain and support these values by condemning the actions of Russia’s leadership and calling for withdrawal of Russian forces from Ukraine with immediate effect."

 Past conferences

 MECO usually gathers from 100 to 150 scientists almost every year.
 Below is the list of the past conference and their locations.
-Green color denotes the ones which took place on west side of iron curtain, red color - those on east.
+Green color denotes the ones which took place on west side of Iron Curtain, red color – those on east.
 Such separation disappeared naturally after fall of USSR in 1991.

 Future conferences

-MECO47 will take place in Erice (Italy) on June 12-16, 2022 in a hybrid format.
+[MECO50] will take place in Dubrovnik (Croatia) on March 25–29, 2025.